K-12 Online Education

 In November of 2011, the National Center for Education Statistics (NCES) 2012-U.S. DEPARTMENT OF EDUCATION released their report on distance learning in U.S. public schools.
 The report “Distance Education Courses for Public Elementary and Secondary School Students” is based on self-reported data from public school districts for the 12-month 2009–10 school year.

 Fifty-five percent of public school districts reported having students enrolled in distance education courses in 2009–10.
-Among those districts, 96 percent reported having students enrolled in Federal Education Programs #7distance education courses at the high school level, 19 percent at the middle or junior high school level, 6 percent at the elementary school level, and 4 percent in combined or ungraded schools.
+Among those districts, 96 percent reported having students enrolled in distance education courses at the high school level, 19 percent at the middle or junior high school level, 6 percent at the elementary school level, and 4 percent in combined or ungraded schools.
 Combined or ungraded schools are those in which the grades offered in the school span elementary and secondary grades or they are not divided into grade levels.
 In survey questions that asked respondents to report by instructional level, the grade ranges were not defined for district respondents.

 Districts reported an estimated 1,816,400 enrollments in distance education courses for 2009–103 Seventy-four percent of the distance education enrollments were in high schools, 9 percent were in middle or junior high schools, and 4 percent were in elementary schools.
 If a student was enrolled in multiple courses, districts were instructed to count the student for each course in which he or she was enrolled.
 Thus, course enrollments may include duplicated counts of students.